 Listen to what employers tell us: The top skills they are looking for are emphasized in humanities courses, majors, and minors.
-Rice's Center for Career Development (CCD) surveyed employers who came to Rice in Fall 2016 and Spring 2017 seeking to hire Rice students.
-The employers rated the following qualifications of a job candidate on a scale of 1-5, with 5 denoting the greatest importance in their view, for any student from any major, interviewing for any job.
+Rice's Center for Career Development surveyed employers who came to Rice in Spring 2021 seeking to hire Rice students.
+The employers responded the following attributes are important, for any student from any major, interviewing for any job.
+They are listed, top to bottom, by the percentage of employers that noted the attribute is important.